nolsova/field/README.md

 # field

 **Your personal visual field.
-Collect images from anywhere, own everything.**
+Collect images from anywhere and break free from the algorithm.**

 Field is a self-hosted visual collection tool — a private moodboard (or mood board) you control, accessible from your phone, desktop, and browser.
 No algorithm, no ads, no feed designed to keep you scrolling.
 Just a continuous visual field of everything you've chosen to look at.